yakimka/picodi/README.md

 - **Parameters**:
   - `scope_class`: A class that defines the scope of the dependency.
     Available scopes are `NullScope` (default), `SingletonScope`, and `ContextVarScope`.
+  - `ignore_manual_init`: A flag to ignore manual initialization of the dependency.
+    If set to `True`, the dependency will not be initialized with `init_dependencies`.
+    Default is `False`.

 ### `Scope` class